WandaVision: Grief and nostalgia

 At io9, Charles Pulliam-Moore called the series a "quirky character study" for Vision since the series has allowed him to "inhabit his identities as a hero, a goofball, and a loving husband" wrapped in the construct of an American sitcom.
-Pulliam-Moore was particularly fascinated by Vision becoming a father, given he "toils at a job he doesn't understand, checks when things go bump in the night, and does his best to take care of chores around the house before [Maximoff] can get to them with her magic", all to ensure Maximoff stays happy in their charade.
+Pulliam-Moore was particularly fascinated by Vision becoming a father, given he "toils at a job he doesn't understand, checks when things go bump in the night, and does his best to take care of chores around the house before [Wanda] can get to them with her magic", all to ensure Wanda stays happy in their charade.
 He also felt the series was being purposeful with its exploration of romance and intimacy, which he felt was "largely missing" from superhero films.

 Accolades

 WandaVision was nominated for eight Primetime Emmy Awards and fifteen Primetime Creative Arts Emmy Awards (winning three Creative Arts Emmys), as well as one American Film Institute Award (won), one Annie Award, one Art Directors Guild Award (won), four Critics' Choice Television Awards, one Directors Guild of America Award, two Golden Globe Awards, one Grammy Award, one Hugo Award, one Nebula Award (won), four People's Choice Awards, one Producers Guild of America Award, four TCA Awards, three Visual Effects Society Awards, and one Writers Guild of America Award, among others.

 Bettany and Hahn were widely considered to be the front-runners to win Outstanding Lead Actor and Outstanding Supporting Actress in a Limited or Anthology Series or Movie, respectively, at the Emmys, with their losses deemed a surprise, along with the series only receiving wins at the Creative Arts Emmys.
 The series is one of 117 television series that received the ReFrame Stamp for the years 2020 to 2021.
 The stamp is awarded by the gender equity coalition ReFrame as a "mark of distinction for projects that ... hire female-identifying people in four out of eight critical areas of production" to show progress in gender-balanced television production.